dprasady/scala_test/README.md

 #######################################
-I have created sample tests under the FruitsCheckOut companion object

-Please run it
+I have created 9 sample tests under the FruitsCheckOut companion object Please run it for different scenarios